 Deep pockets/cavities involve a lot of material removal to create, making them time-consuming features.
 Machining them can also result in tool hanging, tool deflection, and tool breakage.
 The only way to avoid these tool problems is to progressively step down the end mill.
 However, this is also immensely time-consuming.

-A simple way to avoid all of these is to design cavities with a minimum depth of four times their width.
+A simple way to avoid all of these is to design cavities with a maximum depth of four times their width.
 For example, a 10 mm wide cavity should not be deeper than 40 mm.
 Note that any cavity deeper than six times the diameter of the cutting tool is considered deep.

 7. Limit the Depth of Threads